Bank Holiday delivery & collection

 If you are unsure whether you need this test, you can take our free STI assessment.

-• When to test for HIV
+When should you test for HIV?

 The ‘window period’ is the time period between potential exposure to HIV e.g. sex without a condom, and the point when the test will give you an accurate result.